 1. He was born in Haifa, Israel on April 13, 1962.
 He is the son of Holocaust survivors who left Israel for the United States in 1967.

-4. His first band was "Chain Reaction", that soon changed its name to "Anthem".
+4. His first band was "Chain Reaction", which soon changed its name to "Anthem".
 Hillel was then only in high school

 7. After graduating from high school, the band changed its name to "What is this?"
 Later Flea left the band and they continue without him to perform across California.